|Guide||♦||8 Triplogs||Active Topic|

 Be sure and mull around the saddle area as there is a lot to see.
 You also have the option to climb up and out to the western point where you will have even more far-reaching views to the north and west.
 There is a patch of some very large ocotillos too.

 Once back at the saddle, head east.
 You should be able to pick up the cairns as you start to climb up toward the base of the Roost.
 The route will take you up and to the east of the base.
 To get to the alcove saddle, do not take that first gully up.
-Keep hiking until just before you need to go straight up (east) and then hang a right.
-Here you will be doing some very steep climbing eventually veering to the right.
-There is limited direction you can go as you make your way up this area so you can't get too far off track.
-You will eventually come to an area where all you see is air.
+Keep hiking until just before you need to go straight up (east) and hang a right.
+Here you will be doing some very steep climbing, eventually veering to the right.
+There is limited direction you can go as you make your way up this area, so you can't get too far off track.
+You will eventually come to a place where all you see is air.
 Be careful here.

 Next, head east again and then north toward an elevated area.
-The key word here is north (toward Weavers Needle).
+The keyword here is north (toward Weavers Needle).
 We have placed a rock that you can step on to and up onto a boulder area.
-You may have to take your pack off to twist into position to get up this boulder.
+You may have to take your pack off to twist into a position to get up this boulder.
 Once there, you have reached the Alcove Saddle.
 Above you are the alcoves that are fun to explore around.
-And of course, the views are really something as you can see many of the landmarks of the Superstitions to the North and to the South is the Hewitt area and Picketpost in the distance.
+And of course, the views are unique as you can see many of the landmarks of the Superstitions to the North and the South is the Hewitt area and Picketpost in the distance.

 Water Sources: Possible sources - Whitlow Canyon (Creek & Reed's Water) and Randolph Canyon (Dripping Springs) would be the most reliable water sources.
 Milk Ranch Creek seems to be running dry unless there is a lot of rain or during monsoon.

-Camping: There are several spots along Elephant Butte Road but Big Camp is really very nice.
+Camping: There are several spots along Elephant Butte Road, but Big Camp is very nice.
 You will need a permit.